 Don’t be intimidated by the glassware, table clothes and fancy atmosphere.
 This lovely French restaurant overlooking the main beach is non-pretentious.
 After a long day out in the sun, our kids were done, but we still wanted to have fun.
 Free parking, great food, wine, views and live music?
 Sign me up.
 I was a bit hesitant to roll into this romantic establishment with my crazy crew, but the staff was so sweet, warm and welcoming.
 It is the perfect spot for a relaxing, a mouthwatering dinner and a bottle of wine.

 A very exciting choice if you have a flare for exotic cuisine.
 Mozambique is great place to enjoy the flavors of South Africa with a view of the Laguna Beach coast.
 Despite the elegant atmosphere, Mozambique is very warm and welcoming for those of us dining out with kids.
 Every room has a different vibe and fabulous Mozambique flare.
 On a pretty Californian day, I would suggest dining on the Veranda for fantastic panoramic views of the ocean.
 There is also live music on select nights!

 A good cocktail is not hard to come by in Laguna Beach, but I am a happy hour fan if I can time it right.
 Most of the restaurants offer great happy hours that are sure to wet your whistle.

-The Bloody Mary at The Cliff was very nice and you can’t beat the view.
+The Bloody Mary was very nice and you can’t beat the view.
 Also, there is a fire-pit section off the bar that is great for the evening or having a quick drink while you wait for a table.

 The great thing about Laguna Beach is that is can be as relaxed or as adventurous as you want it to be.
 There are beaches, nature, outside activities, art, festivals, restaurants, bars and more.